Keto Bread

 a turkey sandwich in from a of loaf of bread

-How to store keto bread
+How I store this bread

-Verify your baking powder is active (test with hot water).
-Don’t overmix after adding the dry ingredients — fold gently just until combined.
-Make sure the cheese mixture is fully melted and smooth with no lumps.
-Check your oven temp with an oven thermometer (most ovens run 25°F cooler than the dial shows).
+Loaf didn’t rise (flat and short).
+I’ve had this happen when the baking powder was expired.
+Test it first.
+Don’t overmix after adding the dry ingredients.
+Fold gently just until combined.
+Make sure the cheese mixture is fully melted and smooth with no lumps before adding anything else.
+Most ovens run 25°F cooler than the dial shows.
+I keep an oven thermometer in mine and it’s saved me more than once.

 About the Author